wonth93/wonth93/README.md

 * [Mortgage Payment Calculator](https://github.com/wonth93/Mortgage-Calculator), a web app for calculating what the mortgage payment could be.
 * [Wayfarer](https://github.com/wonth93/wayfarer), a web app for planning and keeping track of tips.
 * [Trading](https://github.com/wonth93/BuySell), a min online marketplace for car buyers and sellers.
-* [Mario-Style Game](https://github.com/wonth93/Python-Mario), a Mario-style game having collisions, gravity, different animated characters, adventure, and much much more!
+* [Mario-Style Game](https://github.com/wonth93/Python-Mario), a Mario-style game having collisions, gravity, different animated characters, and adventure!

 ## 📫 Contact me